diskoverdata/diskover-community/README.md

 Welcome to Diskover FS Crawler

 This crawler helps to index files from your local file system or nfs mounts.
 It crawls your file system and index files and adds to [Amazon Elasticsearch](https://aws.amazon.com/elasticsearch-service/).
-It can help you find files which have not been modified for a long time, which can be archived and deleted to free up space.
+It can help you find large files which have not been modified for a long time, which can be archived and deleted to free up disk space.

 # Installation Guide